-42. But as Chipotle told consumers it was "G-M-Over it," the opposite was true.
+- 41. But as Chipotle told consumers it was "G-M-Over it," the opposite was true.
 In fact, Chipotle's Non-GMO claims are deceptive and misleading to reasonable consumers because: (1) Chipotle serves protein products such as beef, chicken, and pork from poultry and livestock that is deceptively advertised and labeled as "non-GMO" because the animals have been raised on GMO feed; (2) Chipotle serves dairy products such as cheese and sour cream that is deceptively advertised and labeled as "non-GMO" because they have been derived from cows raised on GMO feed; and (3) Chipotle serves beverages such as Coca-Cola and Sprite that are loaded with corn-syrup - a GMO.
-Moreover, Chipotle does not disclose any of this information to consumers in its restaurants or on its company, which saw a 100+ point jump in its stock price on the New York Stock Exchange in the

-- 43. Chipotle's Meat and Dairy Is Not Non-GMO: As set forth above, consumers associate the similar terms "non-GMO," "GMO free," and similar representations, to apply only to meat and dairy products that do not come from animals fed with genetically engineered or GMO derived feed.
-Chipotle deceptively advertises, labels, and markets its entire menu as "Non-GMO" or "GMO free" even though its chicken, beef, and pork ("Meat Products), as well as its sour cream, and cheese ("Dairy Products") are all sourced from animals that are fed with a genetically engineered or GMO derived feed.
+Moreover, Chipotle does not disclose any of this information to consumers in its restaurants or on its menus. - 42.
+Chipotle's Meat and Dairy Is Not Non-GMO: As set forth above, consumers associate the similar terms "non-GMO," "GMO free," and similar representations, to apply only to meat and dairy products that do not come from animals fed with genetically engineered or GMO derived feed.
+Chipotle deceptively advertises, labels, and markets its entire menu as "Non-GMO" or "GMO free" even though its chicken, beef, and pork ("Meat Products"), as well as its sour cream, and cheese ("Dairy Products") are all sourced from animals that are fed with a genetically engineered or GMO derived feed.
 Accordingly, Chipotle's Non-GMO Claims about its Meat and Dairy Products are deceptive and misleading to reasonable consumers.
-Plaintiffs also allege that Chipotle's Meat Products are substantially similar to each other and that Chipotle's Dairy Products are substantially similar because each product within its respective group contains similar characteristics and purposes on Chipotle's menu as filling for one of its main menu items such as a burrito or taco, and because each product carries the same deceptive and misleading representations and omissions alleged herein. - 44.
+Chipotle's Meat Products are substantially similar to each other and that Chipotle's Dairy Products are substantially similar because each product within its respective group contains similar characteristics and purposes on Chipotle's menu as filling for one of its main menu items such as a burrito or taco, and because each product carries the same deceptive and misleading representations and omissions alleged herein. - 43.
 Chipotle's Soft Drinks Actually Contain GMOs and Are Not Non-GMO: Chipotle's Non-GMO Claims about its restaurants extend to the beverages it offers on its menu.
-Chipotle serves a variety of soft drinks, such as Coca-Cola, Diet Coke, Fanta Orange, Barq's Root Beer, Pibb Ultra, Minute Maid Lemonade, PowerAde, and Sprite (collectively "Soft Drinks") that contain GMOs in the form of high-fructose corn syrup or aspartame (which is manufactured with GMOs).
+Chipotle serves a variety of soft drinks, such as Coca-Cola, Diet Coke, Fanta Orange, Barq's Root Beer, Pibb Ultra, Minute Maid Lemonade, PowerAde, and Sprite (collectively "Soft Drinks"), that contain GMOs in the form of high-fructose corn syrup or aspartame (which is manufactured with GMOs).
 Moreover, reasonable consumers are likely to be deceived by Chipotle's Non-GMO Claims because they make no attempt to differentiate or distinguish its Soft Drinks from other menu items and the FDA defines "food' to broadly encompass both food and drink.
 Accordingly, Chipotle's Non-GMO Claims about its Soft Drinks are deceptive and misleading to reasonable consumers.
-Plaintiffs allege that all of Chipotle's Soft Drinks are substantially similar products because they have similar qualities, characteristics, ingredients, the same manufacturer (Coca-Cola), are intended to be served along with Chipotle's other menu items, and because each product carries the same deceptive and misleading representations and omissions alleged herein.
+All of Chipotle's Soft Drinks are substantially similar products because they have similar qualities, characteristics, ingredients, the same manufacturer (Coca-Cola), are intended to be served along with Chipotle's other menu items, and because each product carries the same deceptive and misleading representations and omissions alleged herein.

-45. Some food bloggers and commentators have also pointed out Chipotle's misleading and deceptive conduct with regard to its Non-GMO Claims.
+44. Some food bloggers and commentators have also pointed out Chipotle's misleading and deceptive conduct with regard to its Non-GMO Claims.
 As food writer Julie Kelly points out, "[t]he company's holier-than-thou PR move proclaiming 'Food with Integrity' struck me as the ultimate cynical marketing tactic: feign integrity while you mislead customers to believe that your food is GMO-free when it's not."
 Noting that "Chipotle's advertising is purposefully misleading," the National Review article, "GMO: Gimmicky Marketing Obfuscations" pointed out the following: